softworkz/embyuserwiki/Web-Client.md

 Once connected, any content you play will be sent to the Chromecast device.
 You're able to play individual files, entire folders, shuffle, instant mix, queue, and more.
 For more information, see Chromecast.

 # Direct Play Media Formats
-Direct Play highly dependent your browser codec support, please refer to your browser documentation for codec support.
+The Emby Web app can direct play media to your browser when the browser supports the format natively.
+Please check your web browser of choice for it's supported media formats.

 # Best Practices for Direct Play
 Leave the app's streaming bitrate setting on the default value of Auto, if possible.
 The app will perform bandwidth tests with your Emby Server to determine the maximum playable bitrate.